Last updated: Jan. 11, 2017

-When you can't find or access the data on your Western Digital (WD) external hard drive, it can be very annoying even devastating especially if the data include your precious photos and computer backups.
+When you can't find or access the data on your Western Digital (WD) external hard drive, it can be very annoying even devastating especially if the data are those precious photos and computer backups.

-There are a variety of reasons for WD hard drive data loss, from accidental deletion, disk formatting, to device corruption/damage, etc. Fortunately, it's not the end of the day, sometimes.
+There are a variety of reasons for WD hard drive data loss, from accidental deletion, disk formatting, to device corruption/damage, etc. Fortunately, it's not the end of the day.

-In this guide, we break down all WD data loss situations into 9 different chapters and show you the best resources and solutions to help you recover your deleted or lost data.
+In this guide, we break down all WD data loss situations into 9 different chapters and show you the best resources and solutions to help yourself recover your those deleted, formatted, or lost files.

 Note: this guide applies to most Western Digital hard drives including Essentials, My Passport, My Book, etc. that you use for backing up data on a PC or Mac.
 Some solutions may not work well with Solid-state Drives (SSDs).

 Chapter 1: Restore Files Deleted from WD Drive

 If you've accidentally deleted some files off your drive, stop using the device immediately.
 Do not save more items to the drive.
 Because the erased files are still recoverable provided that they are not written over.
 The best way to get them back is to try a third-party data recovery software.